Introduction

 That wasn't really the online

-writer, whose 3/24/2023 article raised my righteous and indignant
+whose 3/24/2023 article raised my righteous and indignant Irish

-Irish dander!
+dander!

 This thirty-eighth article

-this little sidetrack both interesting and helpful – in your
+you, dear reader, find this little sidetrack both interesting and

-spiritual hike on the right path up.
+helpful in your spiritual hike up on the right path.

-The Binitarian Doctrine
+The Binitarian

 The 3/24/2023 article, which raised my

-indignant dander, is: "Debunking
+indignant dander, was "Debunking

 author, 3/24/2023.
 This is his second article.
 The “About”